 - 1. Enable client-to-client communication.
 This can be achieved in the configuration file by the clientToClient setting (see here). - 2.
 Do not block LAN communication (set blockLan to false).
-This allows your docker subnetworks to continue to communicate, which is required for vantage6 to function normally. - 3.
-Enable port sharing (Optional).
+This allows your docker subnetworks to continue to communicate, which is required for vantage6 to function normally. - Enable port sharing (Optional).
 This may be useful if the nodes are behind a strict firewall.
 Port sharing allows nodes to connect to the VPN server only using outgoing tcp/443.
-Be aware that TCP meltdown can occur when using the TCP protocol for VPN.
+Be aware that TCP meltdown can occur when using the TCP protocol for VPN. - 4.
+Create an application account.